dfeagans/Reference-Files/Reference/Blender.md

 - **Shift+a** = Adds mesh primitives at the 3d Cursor.
 - **n** = Hide/Shows properties of current element (on the right of viewport).
 Works in and out of Edit Mode, so on macro object level to most micro vertex level.
 - **t** = Hide/Shoes tools on the left.
 Works in and out of Edit Mode.
-- **Alt-z** = X-ray.
-Show Whole Scene Transparent.
-Limits selection to what's visible or all.
-Also, button in the top right of viewport.
 - **Infinite Screen** = remember the mouse will rollover from edge to edge so you can continue scaling for example.

 # Selection #